 Planning a Small Home Orchard

-With rising food and gas prices, more and more gardeners are looking for ways to reduce household costs and grow more of their own food.
+More and more gardeners are looking for ways to reduce household costs and grow more of their own food.
 Fruit trees are prolific, bearing for years.
-With dwarf varieties, you don’t have to own acres of land to grow them.
+With dwarf varieties, you don't have to own acres of land to grow them.
 Also, with new disease-resistant varieties, controlling pests is a little easier.
-Don’t make the mistake of thinking that fruit trees are carefree; they are not a “plant it and forget about it” type of crop.
+Don't make the mistake of thinking that fruit trees are carefree; they are not a “plant it and forget about it” type of crop.
 However, with a little attention, they can grow and fruit for years, providing food for you, your neighbors, and wildlife.

 Before you start digging holes and ordering fruit trees from around the country, you'll need to spend some time planning.
 Here are some considerations you should keep in mind when planning your home orchard.

 First, take an honest look at your property.
 Fruit trees need at least 8 hours a day of direct sun to grow and fruit their best.
 Make sure tall trees, other buildings, or your house don't block the sun, especially as it dips lower on the horizon come August.
 Note where power lines are overhead.
 Don't grow large fruit trees under power lines where you'll have to prune them to prevent them from growing into the lines.

 In northern areas, plant hardy fruit trees such as apples, American plums, and sour cherries on a south-facing slope to receive extra heat.
 Avoid planting early blooming, more cold-sensitive fruits, such as peaches and apricots, in a south-facing area because they may bloom too early, and frost will kill the blossoms.
 A north-facing slope is better for these fruits and for all fruits growing in hot summer areas.
 In either case, select a sloping location.